Rosemary Brown (Canadian politician)

-Rosemary Brown (née Wedderburn; June 17, 1930 - April 26, 2003) was a Canadian politician.
-She was the first black woman elected to the provincial government of British Columbia.
+Rosemary Brown (née Wedderburn; June 17, 1930 - April 26, 2003) was a Canadian politician, social worker, and human rights advocate.
+As a member of the British Columbia Legislative Assembly from 1972 to 1986, she was the first black woman elected to a legislature in Canada at either the provincial or federal level.
+In 1975, she also became the first black woman to run for the leadership of a federal political party, finishing second in the New Democratic Party leadership race.
+Her work focused on anti-racism, gender equality, and expanding social supports for marginalized communities.

+After leaving politics, Brown taught women's studies at Simon Fraser University and served as Chief Commissioner of the Ontario Human Rights Commission from 1993 to 1996.
+She also sat on the Federal Security Intelligence Review Committee and the Advisory Committee of the Order of Canada.

+Brown received the Order of British Columbia in 1995 and was appointed an Officer of the Order of Canada in 1996.

 Early years

 Rosemary Brown was born in Kingston, Jamaica, in 1930.
 She came to Canada in the year 1951 to attend university.
 She proceeded to earn a Master of Social Work at the University of British Columbia.
 As a student at McGill, and later the University of British Columbia, she faced pervasive discrimination.
 It was through adversity that she found her purpose as a leader against racism and sexism.
 She helped to found the British Columbia Association for the Advancement of Coloured People (BCAACP) in 1956 to help advocate for housing, employment and human rights legislation.

 Political history

 Brown served as a Member of the Legislative Assembly (MLA) in the British Columbia legislature as a part of the New Democratic Party from 1972 to 1986, making her the first Black Canadian woman to be elected to a Canadian provincial legislature.

 During that time, she advocated for Canadian minorities and changed the legislature to uphold equality.
 She worked on improving "services for the elderly, the disadvantaged, immigrants and people with disabilities" as well as prohibiting discrimination on the basis of race or sex.

 In 1975, she became the first black woman to run for the leadership of a Canadian federal party (and only the second woman, after Mary Walker-Sawka), finishing a strong second (with 40.1% of the votes on the fourth and final ballot) to Ed Broadbent in that year's New Democratic Party leadership election.

 After departing politics, she became a professor of women's studies at Simon Fraser University.
 In 1993, she was appointed Chief Commissioner of the Ontario Human Rights Commission and served until 1996.
-In 1995, she was awarded the Order of British Columbia and in 1996 was named an Officer of the Order of Canada.

 Brown was sworn to the Queen's Privy Council for Canada as a member of the Federal Security Intelligence Review Committee, responsible for overseeing the actions of the Canadian Security Intelligence Service, a role which she held from 1993 to 1998.
 She also served on the Order of Canada Advisory Committee from 1999 until her death in 2003.